Everything you need to know about visiting Abu Dhabi in August

 Abu Dhabi experiences extremely hot and often humid weather throughout August.

-It can be unbearable for many but is also low season, so you can bag yourself a bargain on accommodation and soak up the rays in relative peace if you don’t mind the heat.
+It can be unbearable for many but it is also low season, so you can bag yourself a bargain on accommodation and soak up the rays in relative peace if you don’t mind the heat.

 Abu Dhabi Weather in August